-- Completed application. - High school transcript, HSED transcript, or General Education $Development{(B)}(GED)$ Tests transcript. - Academic Skills Assessment or ACT assessment taken within the last three years. - Two semesters High School, or one semester in College of: Algebra, Advanced Math, Biology, and Chemistry. - All required course grades must be a "C" or better.

-Applicants with documentation of completion of General Anatomy and Physiology, with a "B" or better, will receive priority standing among that year's applicant pool.
+- Completed application. - · High school transcript or equivalent.
+For a list of equivalents, go to www.nwtc.edu/gettingstarted - Admission Assessment or equivalent or ACT assessment taken within the last three years.
+(For a list of equivalents, please contact a counselor, (920) 498-5444 or (888) 385-6982.) - Two semesters High School, or one semester in College of: Algebra, Advanced Math, Biology, and Chemistry. - All required course grades must be completed with a "C" or better. - Applicants with documentation of completion of General Anatomy and Physiology, with a "B" or better, will receive priority standing among that year's applicant pool.

-- Meet established Academic Skills Assessment program benchmarks, or achieve minimum standard composite score of 20 on the ACT with acceptable scores in Math, Reading, and English.
-Proof of remediation may be demonstrated by an Academic Skills Assessment post-test or completion of an approved course in the content requiring remediation. - Attend mandatory spring Program Orientation. - Complete physical and dental examinations within three months before entering program and maintain current immunization information. - Complete an American Heart Association Health Care Provider CPR course prior to program entry.
+- As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary or the minimum standard composite score of 20 on the ACT (minimum of math 18, reading 21, sentence skills 21) must be achieved.
+Students must receive the following scores prior to program entry.
+Reading Comprehension: 90; Arithmetic: 80; Sentence Skills: 90; College Math/Algebra: 60.
+Remediation options are available to reach required scores.
+Proof of remediation may be demonstrated by an Academic Skills Assessment post-test or completion of an approved course in the content requiring remediation.
+To learn more about these assessments and program benchmark scores, please contact a counselor, (920) 498-5444 or (888) 385-6982. - Attend mandatory spring program orientation. - Complete physical and dental examinations within three months before entering program and maintain current immunization information. - Complete an American Heart Association Health Care Provider CPR course prior to program entry.
 Students are required to maintain a current CPR card to comply with affiliating agency requirements. - Submit Caregiver Background Check paperwork.